Wait a second!

 More handpicked essays just for you.

-relationship of technology and human
+Relationship of technology and human

-what is the main of influence on technology
+What is the main influence on technology

-technology and its influence
+Technology and its influence

 Don’t take our word for it - see why 10 million students trust us with their essay needs.

-Recommended: relationship of technology and human
+Recommended: Relationship of technology and human

 Tristan Harris’ “How Technology Hijack’s People’s Minds” talks about how technology influences over two billion people every day.
 Today, technology companies who have systems with advertisements, news feed, and recommended videos are determining what people do with their time and what they are looking at.
 Harris believes technology is hijacking people’s minds by creating applications that constantly steer people’s attention away from whatever they are doing toward their electronic devices.
 Behind these applications, there are hundreds of psychologists working to persuade people’s attention.
 Technology is changing our ability to have the conversations and relationships we want with others.
 I agree with Harris when he says technology hijacks …show more content…